Pherakki/SimpleDSCSModManager/README.md

 # SimpleDSCSModManager
 A very basic mod manager for Digimon Story: Cyber Sleuth.

+**NOTICE (4th Feb 21): An upgrade to a more sophisticated mod manager is in-progress and is intended be available some time after the [Blender Tools for DSCS](https://github.com/Pherakki/Blender-Tools-for-DSCS) are out of alpha.**

 This is a very quick-and-dirty GUI application that acts as a driver for [DSCSTools](https://github.com/SydMontague/DSCSTools) so that those who aren't comfortable with using the command line can easily install mods.
 Expect bugs.
 It uses the routines of DSCSTools to extract and re-build a (potentially) modded version of the DSDBP.steam.mvgl archive, which is the highest priority overwrite archive used by the game.

 ## Installation